arpita-sahoo/TargetMosaic/README.md

 ```bash
 find ./faa_files -type f | wc -l
 ```
-The output should be equal to the number of entries in SAMID.tsv If not, there was a problem with the download job; rerun it.
+The output should be equal to the number of entries in SAMID.tsv plus the number of log files If not, there was a problem with the download job; rerun it.

 ## Step 2.
 Flatten folder hierarchy